 One man felt the leg.
 "There's a pillar here!"

 A second touched the trunk.
 "No, it's a mighty warrior's club!"

 The third held the elephant's ear.
 "You're both wrong.
 This is a winnowing basket!"

 The fourth rubbed the elephant's belly, laughing.
 "You fools!
-This is a big jar."
+It's a big jar."

 Then the guide explained to them, "This is an elephant: not a pillar or a club or a basket or a jar.
-You must explore all the parts and use your imagination to know the elephant."
+You must explore all the parts, and then use your imagination to know the elephant."

 Inspired by: Tales and Parables of Sri Ramakrishna

 Notes: This is story 202 in the book.
 This famous story is known throughout South Asia and now all over the world; it even has its own article at Wikipedia.
 Ramakrishna's version is just one among many.